plomlompom/PlomWiki/README.txt

 * Single newlines become linebreaks, double newlines become paragraphs.
 * Enclose wiki-internal links to other pagenames [[InDoubleSquareBrackets]].
 * [*This*] becomes <strong>This</strong> and [/this/] becomes <em>this</em>.
+* Unordered bullet point lists.
+Use *].
+Indent in multiples of two whitespaces.

 To create a new page, either in the address bar replace the "Start" in the URL part "plomwiki.php?title=Start" with the name for the new page, or create a link